suit-wg/information-model/draft-ietf-suit-information-model.md

 This element tells a device the time at which the manifest expires and should no longer be used.
 This is only usable in conjunction with a secure source of time.

-This element is OPTIONAL and MAY enable user stories where a secure source of time is provided and firmware is intended to expire predictably.
+This element is OPTIONAL and may enable user stories where a secure source of time is provided and firmware is intended to expire predictably.

 Implements: [REQ.SEC.EXP](#req-sec-exp)